cachilders/marcovaldo/README.md

 Pulses derived by PULSE COUNT and STEP COUNT are distributed by euclidean distance automatically when these attributes are changed.

-From the DEFAULT mode, adjusting an arc or norns encoder will enter its associated sequence.
-Alternately, from DEFAULT you may enter edit mode on the last edited sequence by pressing K3.
+From the DEFAULT mode, enter the SEQUENCE edit mode by pressing K3.
+The selected sequence can be changed using ENC1.
+Alternately, from DEFAULT mode you can press K1 and twist any of the four arc knobs to enter edit mode on the respective sequence.
 K2 will return to the DEFAULT mode.

-The selected sequence can be changed using ENC 1.
+K3 will drop you from SEQUENCE edit mode to STEP edit mode.

+Within SEQUENCE mode, the grid will reflect pulse rates above a probability of zero.
+64 key grids will represent 128 steps across two pages, using the same three finger paging gesture to flip.
+The first page represents the first 64 steps, the second, the remainder.

+While the length of the sequence can be adjusted by ARC 1 or ENC 1, it can also be adjusted by pressing K1 and a key on the grid.
+This will either expand or contract the length within the 128 step limit.

+Tapping any key within the sequence range while in SEQUENCE will toggle the pulse for that step. nb: Toggling off a pulse in this way will not preserve the probability should you toggle the pulse back on.
+The toggle deals in absolutes.

 ![step mode](./assets/images/documentation/step.png)

+In addition to pressing K3 from SEQUENCE mode to enter STEP mode, you can long-press any grid key within the sequence range to enable momentary editing of the respective step.

-STEP allows for the editing of NOTE (ARC 1 / ENC 2), PULSE ACTIVE (ARC 2 / ENC 3), PULSE STRENGTH (ARC 3 / K1 + ENC 2), and PULSE WIDTH (ARC 4 / K1 + ENC 3).
+STEP allows for the editing of NOTE (ARC 1 / ENC 2), PULSE PROBABILITY (ARC 2 / ENC 3), PULSE STRENGTH (ARC 3 / K1 + ENC 2), and PULSE WIDTH (ARC 4 / K1 + ENC 3).

-PULSE ACTIVE is an override.
-Adjustments persist when recalculating euclidean beats.
+PULSE PROBABILITY is an override.
+Additive and subtractive adjustments persist when recalculating euclidean beats.
 PULSE WIDTH is a multiplier applied to the clock/subdivision calculated duration of the sequence's pulse.
 The range is between 50% anf 150% of the original pulse duration.

-From the SEQUENCE mode, pressing K3 will take you to STEP mode.
-Pressing K2 in STEP mode will return you to the parent sequence.
+Pressing K2 in STEP mode will return you to the parent SEQUENCE.
+Another K2 press will exit SEQUENCE.

-The selected step can be changed with ENC 1.
+The selected step can be changed with ENC 1, or by long-pressing another step in the grid.

 ### The Chart